 ROIC = $37.5k / $121.5k = 30.86%

 - As you can see, the ROIC equals 30.86%.
 Such value indicates an excellent financial condition of the company but can be quite challenging to reach and retain.
-To get a better overview of the enterprise's performance, you should compare this metric to typical values from the industry, and ask for the measurements from last few years to check whether the company is developing.
+To get a better overview of the enterprise's performance, you should compare this metric to typical values from the industry and ask for the measurements from the last few years to check whether the company is developing.